Hyperion (moon): Surface features

+Static charge

+Hyperion's surface is electrically charged and was the first discovered to be so other than the Moon's surface.

+Orbit and rotation

 The Voyager 2 images and subsequent ground-based photometry indicated that Hyperion's rotation is chaotic, that is, its axis of rotation wobbles so much that its orientation in space is unpredictable.
 Its Lyapunov time is around 30 days.
 Hyperion, together with Pluto's moons Nix and Hydra, is among only a few moons in the Solar System known to rotate chaotically, although it is expected to be common in binary asteroids.
-It is also the only regular planetary natural satellite in the Solar System known not to be tidally locked.
+It is also the only regular planetary natural satellite in the Solar System known to not be tidally locked.

 Hyperion is unique among the large moons in that it is very irregularly shaped, has a fairly eccentric orbit, and is near a much larger moon, Titan.
 These factors combine to restrict the set of conditions under which a stable rotation is possible.
 The 3:4 orbital resonance between Titan and Hyperion may also make a chaotic rotation more likely.
 The fact that its rotation is not locked probably accounts for the relative uniformity of Hyperion's surface, in contrast to many of Saturn's other moons, which have contrasting trailing and leading hemispheres.